collegiumv/cv_doc_new/docs/cvos/account.md

 ![Mismatched Passwords](/img/cvos-account-mismatch_password.png)

-After you have successfully changed your password it is recommended to log out and back in with the new password to ensure that all CV systems have authenticated you using the new password.
+After you have successfully changed your password, it is recommended to log out and back in with the new password to ensure that all CV services have authenticated you using the new password.

 ## Account Settings